von Neumann measurement and quantum phase estimation of block-encoded Hamiltonians: Abstract

 \section{Abstract}

-Block-encodings have become one of the most common oracle assumptions in the circuit model.
-I present an algorithm that uses von Neumann's measurement procedure to measure a phase, using time evolution on a block-encoded Hamiltonian as a subroutine.
-This produces an extremely simple algorithm for quantum phase estimation, which can be performed with a pointer system of $\mathcal{O}(1)$ qubits.
+We review how to use von Neumann's measurement procedure to estimate a phase, using an efficient Hamiltonian simulation subroutine acts on a block-encoded Hamiltonian.
+We show that the resulting algorithm can be used to solve quantum phase estimation (QPE) or quantum energy estimation (QEE) {with competitive complexity scaling.}

-I then use recent results for block-encoding implementations, showing that one can efficiently prepare QPE beginning from a linear combination of Pauli strings.
-Using this, I give the Clifford + T complexity bound for QPE with respect to model-relevant parameters of the Hamiltonian and the desired precision.
-In the process, I provide a very general error analysis for Clifford + T implementations of QSP, quantum eigenvalue transformation, or quantum singular value transformation circuits.
+We then use recent results for block-encoding implementations to derive the Clifford + T complexity bound for QPE with respect to model-relevant parameters of the Hamiltonian and the desired precision.
+With this result, we demonstrate an efficient algorithm for QEE beginning from any linear combinations of Pauli strings.

+In this way, we argue that a well-understood and long-standing idea retains practical legitimacy for fault-tolerant era algorithms, once the costs of Hamiltonian simulation are accounted for.